TatievskiArik/Article-RAG-System/README.md

 A Retrieval-Augmented Generation (RAG) API for interactive analysis and conversation with a dynamic collection of news articles.
 Users can ingest new articles by URL and ask questions, request summaries, extract topics, analyze sentiment, and compare content across sources—all in natural language.

+---

+## About This Project

+- **Modern Python API development** with FastAPI and async programming for high concurrency.
+- **Robust data handling** with atomic file operations and concurrency-safe mechanisms.
+- **Integration with Azure OpenAI** for embeddings and LLM-powered responses.
+- **Vector search and chunking** for scalable retrieval-augmented generation.
+- **Containerization** for easy deployment and reproducibility.

+---

 ## Features

 - **Article Ingestion:** Add articles by URL and store their content and embeddings.
 - **Article Listing:** Retrieve a list of all ingested articles.
 - **AI Query:** Ask questions about the articles, get summaries, extract topics, analyze sentiment, and compare content using LLM-powered responses.
+- **Async Endpoints:** All endpoints are fully async for maximum performance.
+- **Atomic & Safe Writes:** Vector DB writes are locked to prevent race conditions.
+- **Dockerized:** Ready for deployment in any environment.

+---

 ## Endpoints